Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 ****Transfer CFT prior to 3.3.2 SP2****

-If you are using a Transfer CFT 3.3.2 prior to SP2, multi-node architecture requires:
+If you are using a Transfer CFT 3.3.2 prior to SP2, multi- node architecture requires:

 - One key per node, and if there is more than one host you require at least one valid key per host
 - Each key must have the cluster option